How to Install Microsoft Edge on Ubuntu (26.04, 24.04, 22.04)

-Microsoft Edge provides a Chromium-based browser optimized for Microsoft 365 integration, with seamless sync across Windows, macOS, Android, and Linux devices.
+Microsoft Edge provides a Chromium-based browser optimized for Microsoft 365 integration, with sync across Windows, macOS, Android, and Linux devices.
 Common use cases include accessing Microsoft Teams directly from the browser sidebar, syncing passwords and bookmarks with Edge on other platforms, and testing web applications against Chromium rendering.
-By the end of this guide, you will have Microsoft Edge installed from the official repository with automatic updates, understand the differences between stable, beta, and dev release channels, and know how to cleanly remove the browser if needed.
-If you’re exploring Chromium-based browsers, Ubuntu also supports alternatives like Chromium, Google Chrome, Brave, and Vivaldi.
+By the end of this guide, you will have Microsoft Edge installed with automatic updates through APT, understand the differences between stable, beta, and dev release channels, and know how to cleanly remove the browser if needed.
+If you are exploring Chromium-based browsers, other options include Chromium, Google Chrome, Brave, and Vivaldi.

 Install Microsoft Edge on Ubuntu